Aging & Disability Resource Connection Program (ADRC)

 ADRC services are provided by multiple partner organizations based in local communities; thus creating a seamless, holistic service delivery system that maximizes resources, enhances quality of life, upholds the dignity of consumers, and provides greater options for choice.
 ADRC partners work together toward the goal of helping consumer in planning for their current and future long-term needs in effort to avoid unnecessary institutionalization.

 Seniors and persons with disabilities wanting to live independently in the community often face many challenges due to increasing frailty, chronic medical conditions, functional disabilities, limited income, a stressed and overwhelmed family caregiver, depression from multiple losses, lack of knowledge of community resources and services, a limited support network, gaps in services, are among many factors that may limit their independence and ability to live safely in the community.
 Care Coordination services can offer a viable alternative to institutional care and provide seniors, persons with disabilities and family caregivers the opportunity to explore multiple community options for care in the home.
 Trained social workers and licensed nurses are available to conduct comprehensive in-home evaluations of needs and assist individuals and their family caregivers to navigate a complex community care system that will provide valuable linkages to services that serve to enhance and sustain an individual’s independence at home and reduce the risk of premature or inappropriate nursing home placement.
 Riverside County Office on Aging offers a full continuum of care coordination programs including:

-- Multiple Senior Services Program (MSSP): A Medi-Cal Waiver program designed to meet the needs of frail Medi-Cal eligible seniors.
+- Multipurpose Senior Services Program (MSSP): A Medi-Cal Waiver program designed to meet the needs of frail Medi-Cal eligible seniors age 65 and older.

 - CareLink Program: Services targeted to seniors and disabled individuals over eighteen years of age who want to remain at home.